 - The internship agreement

-The internship requires a substantial research paper on a topic related to the internship work
+The internship requires a substantial research paper on a topic related to the internship work.
+Your mentor and workplace partner may require additional or alternative deliverables.

 The blogfolio is a private blog shared to the internship supervisor.
 It should also serve as a place for you to collect documents that you developed as part of your internship, along with your descriptions and commentaries on your experiences and accomplishments.

 Your internship grade is determined as follows: